B13rg/B13rg.github.io/_drafts/algo-props.md

 ### Performance: Balance Efficiency & Resources

 Adding more resources improves performance, to a point.
+The various limits of hardware and software all scale differently from each other, so performance characteristics will differ across scales.
+Properly accounting for the the complexity of changes is difficult, but helps extract additional performance from slack in the system.

 Power usage should also be considered in determining the efficiency of an algorithm.